hitz-zentroa/GoLLIE/README.md

 Second, you must create a configuration file.
 Please, see the [configs/model_configs/eval](configs/model_configs/eval) folder for examples.

-Finally, you can train your own GoLLIE by running the following command (See [bash_scripts/eval](bash_scripts/eval) folder for more examples):
+Finally, you can evaluate your own GoLLIE by running the following command (See [bash_scripts/eval](bash_scripts/eval) folder for more examples):
 ```bash
 CONFIGS_FOLDER="configs/model_configs/eval"
 python3 -m src.run ${CONFIGS_FOLDER}/CoLLIE+-7B_CodeLLaMA.yaml